 The latest challenge to overcome for Hou Xin had been the blow of losing his eyesight.
 And once again it had been Ning Cheng ahead of all the others offering support who kept the struck warrior going – and it had also been the convincing words of the man Hou Xin affectionately called “Xiǎo dì (Little brother)” who made him accept the rank of a General, yet only provided that Ning Cheng would be his 2nd in command and right hand man all along.

 “Suǒ yǐ (So), did you bring the reports, Xiǎo dì?”
 Hou Xin inquired after their initial greeting to receive an almost indignant “Dāng rán (of course), as always”, in return.

-Ning Cheng eventually taking the place behind he writing table stated to spread out the reports, yet suddenly paused, curiously eyeing an envelope sitting a the side as if discarded carelessly.
+Ning Cheng eventually taking the place behind he writing table started to spread out the reports, yet suddenly paused, curiously eyeing an envelope sitting at the side as if discarded carelessly.

 “May I ask you something, Dà gē?”, that this was just a rhetorical prelude became clear when the younger of the two warriors went on without waiting for an answer, “Why do you still do that yourself?”

 “What do you mean?!”
 Hou Xin, by now slouching on the steps leading up to the area with the table flashed a curious glance upwards, pretending to be all unassuming though he was rather certain where this was about to go.

 “You know what I mean… why do you still do all that planning stuff yourself.
 Setting up patrols, reading all those reports… none of the other Generals do that.
 They all assign it to some assistant… someone like me…” Ning Cheng went on and was interrupted by a voice lined with slight annoyance.